 [SCHOOL NAME]

-FAIR PROCESSING NOTICE
+FAIR PROCESSING NOTICE – Parents and Pupils

-This policy is to let you know how [SCHOOL NAME] ('the School', 'we', 'us' or 'our') will collect, use and process personal data.
+This policy is to let you know how schools within the East Midlands Educational Trust ('the School', 'we', 'us' or 'our') will collect, use and process personal data.
 It is also designed to let you know your rights and what you can do if you have questions about personal data.

 The School is the controller for the purposes of data protection laws.